Thiago Moisés

-Thiago Moisés (born 23 March 1995) is a Brazilian mixed martial artist who currently competes in the Lightweight division of the Ultimate Fighting Championship.
+Thiago Moisés (born 23 March 1995) is a Brazilian mixed martial artist who competed in the Lightweight division of the Ultimate Fighting Championship.
 A professional since 2012.
-He Previously competed for the promotions RFA and LFA.
+He previously competed for the promotions RFA and LFA.

 Background

 The son of a professional mixed martial artist, Thiago began training Brazilian Jiu-Jitsu at the age of eight.

 Mixed martial arts career

 RFA Lightweight champion

 Moisés made his professional MMA debut on May 19, 2012.
 He would go on to amass a 5–1 record, before signing with Resurrection Fighting Alliance.

 Moisés made his RFA debut against Javon Wright at RFA 28 on August 7, 2015.
 He won the fight by a second-round rear naked choke submission.

 In his second fight with the promotion, Moisés was scheduled to face Zach Juusola for the vacant RFA Lightweight Championship at RFA 35 on February 19, 2016.
 Juusola later withdrew from the bout due to an injury, and was replaced by David Castillo who moved up from the co-main event fight with David Putvin.
 Moisés won the fight with a second-round helicopter armbar submission.

 Moisés was scheduled to make his first title defense against Jamall Emmers at RFA 38 on June 3, 2016.
 He won the fight by a fifth-round technical knockout.

 Moisés was scheduled to make his second title defense against Zach Freeman at RFA 44 on September 30, 2016.
 Moisés dominated almost every round of the bout, winning the fight by unanimous decision, with scores of 49–46, 49–46, 50–45.